jgood13/technology-forum/README.md

 ## Description

-This technology forum uses a Model View Controller method of creating an app where you are required to create a username and password and sign in before you are able to create your own posts, comment on other posts, edit posts, or delete posts
+This technology forum uses a Model View Controller method of creating an app where you are required to create a username and password and sign in before you are able to create your own posts, comment on other posts, edit posts, or delete posts.
+Passwords are encrypted.
+And inactivity will cause a logout.

 ## Technologies Used